olupelumi/GeneticScheduler2.0/README.md

 ### Preprocessing:

-My main mission here was to turn the text responses, indicating preference to numerical data which would be much easier to handle and use for evaluating the fitness of a schedule.
+My main mission here was to turn the text responses, indicating preference, to numerical data which would be much easier to handle and use for evaluating the fitness of a schedule.

 I made it so "I want this shift" had a score of 4, "I'm neutral about this shift", a score of 3, " I'd prefer not to work this shift" -had a score of 2, "I cannot work this shift" had a score of 1.